jhmccarthy/spring-ai-intro/mcp-chatbot/README.md

 The MCP Server is a foundational component in the MCP architecture that provides tools, resources, and capabilities to clients.
 It implements the server side of the protocol.

+This [blog][piotr-tech-blog] provides a great example of how to create an MCP Server.

 ## Testing the Chatbot

 You can test the API by using [Postman].
 Postman is the single platform for designing, building, and scaling APIs.